YusufMbk/html-refactor-01/README.md

 ## Description

-I refactored the code to make it more accessible by replacing <divs> with more semantic elements and removing unnessecary lines in the CSS.
+I refactored the code to make it more accessible by replacing '<divs>'with more semantic elements and removing unnessecary lines in the CSS.
 By doing this, the code becomes a lot more readable and much easier to understand.

 # Repo Link